Praqma/smallstep-ca-demo/README.md

     Add it to the `FINGERPRINT` environment variable in the `.env` file.

 4. Copy the root and intermediate certificates from the container to your host and add them to the hosts trust store.
+I installed Smallstep's CLI on my host and used it to install the certificates in my computers trust store.
+It packs them into a .pem file for me so I do not have to do this myself.

+    `step-cli ca bootstrap --ca-url https://internalCA.thedukedk.net:8443 --fingerprint <FINGERPRINT HERE> --install`

-Just exec into the ca container and look under the `certs` directory.
-This is something that would normally be handled by ITOP's.
-For my Fedora laptop I copy them to `/etc/pki/ca-trust/source/anchors` and run the command `update-ca-trust`.
-This is different for different OS's and dsitributions.
+    This is something that would normally be handled by ITOP's and is different for OS's and dsitributions.
+So you will need to look it up for your OS and distribution.

 5. Run one of the proxies to see the generated certificate.